Wondering what the best lighting temperature is for a finished basement? Let me tell you, I have been searching for the answer myself.

-Finally, I decided to go with these 75 watt equivalent BR30 dimmable light bulbs in Bright White (3000K).
+Finally, I decided that the best light bulbs for basements – in my opinion – were these 75 watt equivalent BR30 dimmable light bulbs in Bright White (3000K).

 But making the decision wasn't easy – it took lots of trial and error.